 By MICK ROBERTS ©

-THE four Balmain pubs visited on our last road trip started their trading life as working class, blue collar establishments.
-They all opened over a century ago, frequented by wharfies, factory workers and customers known for their hard drinking and take no prisoners attitude.
+THE pubs we visited on our road trip to Sydney’s inner-west in 2019 started their trading life as working class, blue collar establishments.
+The four pubs all opened over a century ago, frequented by wharfies, factory workers and customers well-known for their hard drinking and take no prisoners attitude.

-Balmain has changed though, and so have the customers at the pubs in question – Three Weeds, Welcome, Sackville and Unity Hall.
-Of the four pubs, the Sackville and Unity Hall continue to show glimpses of Balmain’s working class, with its bar rooms catering for the needs of blue and white collar workers, who now call the inner-Sydney suburb home.
+Balmain and Rozelle have changed though, and so have the customers at the pubs in question – Three Weeds, Welcome, Sackville and Unity Hall.
+Of these pubs, the Sackville and Unity Hall continue to show glimpses of Balmain’s working class, with their bar rooms catering for a mixture of blue and white collar workers – and every shade between – who now call the inner-Sydney suburb home.

 There’s tradies and labourers, mixing with advertising executives, doctors and lawyers at the Sackville and Unity Hall hotels.
 A little to the south at Rozelle though, the Three Weeds and Welcome Hotels are a different kettle of fish – or should I say a different keg of beer.